intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/chronos.md

 .. note::
     **Optimization on Intel Hardware**:

-     Chronos integrated many optimized library and best known methods(BKMs), users can have best performance to add `bigdl-nano-init` before their scripts.
+     Chronos integrated many optimized library and best known methods(BKMs), users can have best performance to add ``bigdl-nano-init`` before their scripts.

-     ```bash
-     bigdl-nano-init python script.py
+     ``bigdl-nano-init python script.py``
-     ```

-     Currently, this function is under active development and we encourage our users to add `bigdl-nano-init` during forecaster's training.
+     Currently, this function is under active development and we encourage our users to add ``bigdl-nano-init`` for forecaster's training.

 ```